Updated: Jun 14

 Addiction changes people, it drastically shifts their perspective and priorities.
 Tyler was kind and compassionate to everyone he met but, he wasn't that to the ones who loved him most, his family.
 He tried, he wanted to be kind to us.
 He fought like hell but, addiction changes people.

-But, the bad days came as they always will.
+But, the bad days came, as they always do.
+And some days he wasn't strong enough to keep fighting.
 On days the addiction took over Tyler was gone physically, mentally or both.
 He would walk out of the house saying nothing, ignore all texts and calls and not come back for days refusing to explain.
 Tyler stole from us, lied to us, would yell and scream at us out of seemingly nowhere.
 When confronted with any evidence of his addiction or its consequences Tyler would deny, escalate and leave.

-He had paranoia and delusions so severe he barricaded himself in his bedroom with every piece of furniture available.
-He would punch holes in doors and walls trying to hit a delusion.
+He had paranoia and delusions so severe he would barricade himself in his bedroom with every piece of furniture available.
+He would punch holes in doors and walls trying to hit a delusion coming to hurt him.

 One night when confronted with his addiction he became violent and started hitting his older brother Casey.
 Casey swung once, got Tyler in a bear hug and held him there.
 Tyler faught and screamed but it didn't take long for him to break down crying and apologizing.
 He was in pain.
 Tyler was hurting so much more than he could've ever hurt us, and he hurt us a lot.